brandoncaulfield/ioc-library/README.md

 ### **What is IOC "Inversion of control"?**

-Inverasion of control is a programming concept where flow of control (execution of statements) is handled externally to your application code.
+Inversion of control is a programming concept where flow of control (execution of statements) is handled externally to your application code.

 ### **What does this IOC library do exactly?**